terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 Each of these patterns (except VSI QuickStart) creates the following infrastructure:

 - A resource group for cloud services and for each VPC.
+TEST.
 - Cloud Object Storage instances for flow logs and Activity Tracker
 - Encryption keys in either a Key Protect or Hyper Protect Crypto Services instance
 - A management and workload VPC connected by a transit gateway